NicAllison/data603-sp22/paper/final.md

 ```

 ### 8. Summary of what hive and pig are and how they display the average, max, and min.
+In this beginers demonstration you should have gained some insight into what Apache Hive and Apache Pig are as well as how to set up there environment to use them and
 #### References
 1. Data Used: https://www.superprof.com/blog/top-20-artists/
 2. Hive Docker: https://hub.docker.com/r/bde2020/hive/